 Bedouin Oasis Camp

-For an authentic Arabian experience, spend an evening at a Bedouin Oasis Camp in the desert.
+No Ras al Khaimah travel guide would be complete without a tip on where to go for a truly authentic Arabian experience.
+To really experience the culture in Ras al Khaimah, spend an evening at a Bedouin Oasis Camp in the desert.
 For thousands of years, nomadic tribes, known as Bedouin (“desert dwellers” in Arabic), lived in the deserts of Ras Al Khaimah, setting up camps like the ones you can visit today.

 Here, you’ll be treated to a delicious barbecue, entertainment including a belly dancer and fire breather, and you can even get a henna tattoo if it takes your fancy.